Olivia Munn Compares Herself to Kris Jenner And Chats About The Shelter Pet Project

 — Hollywood Reporter (@THR) February 22, 2019

 Munn was able to campaign for the Shelter Pet Project using her own adopted shelter dogs, Frankie and Chance.
-Her ad shows her dog’s very different personalities, her adoration of her pups, and their everyday lives together at Munn’s home.
+Her ad shows her dogs’ very different personalities, her adoration of her pups, and their everyday lives together at Munn’s home.
 Munn’s love for her pups comes across clearly through her tender actions, like creating dog treats from scratch, cooking them special meals, and even making a special type of water for Chance to help the vomiting he often experiences due to his esophagus.

 Munn’s love for her dogs helps fuel her passion for the Shelter Pet Project.

-“Right now, there are millions waiting to be adopted,” Munn said, according to The Hollywood Reporter.
+“Right now, there are millions waiting to be adopted,” Munn said, according to the Hollywood Reporter.
 “Whatever kind of dog you want, whether it’s a super fancy pure breed, a street dog, a hypoallergenic dog, there is a shelter that has those dogs.
 Or cats.
 There are so many just waiting for a loving home right now.
 And when they are adopted, they know that they have been rescued and they have so much gratitude in their hearts.”